Mernda: Population

 In the 2011 Census, there were 6,508 people in Mernda (State Suburbs) of these, 49.3% were male and 50.7% were female.
 Aboriginal and Torres Strait Islander people made up 0.9% of the population.
 The median age of people in Mernda (State Suburbs) was 29 years.
 Children aged 0 – 14 years made up 25.2% of the population and people aged 65 years and over made up 3.2% of the population.
 In Mernda (state suburbs) 28.2% of people were attending an educational institution.
 Of these, 33.9% were in primary school, 19.0% in secondary school and 19.3% in a tertiary or technical institution in Mernda (State Suburbs), with 76.1% of people born in Australia.

 The most common countries of birth were England 2.9%, India 1.9%, Italy 1.3%, New Zealand 1.2% and Sri Lanka 1.1%.

 At the 2016 census, Mernda had a population of 16,458.

 Retail

 The 4000 square metre Mernda Villages Shopping Centre is located at the corner of Kalkallo Way and Mernda Village Drive and features a Woolworths supermarket and 10 speciality stores.
 The centre also includes 180 car spaces and bicycle facilities.
 Mernda is located just a 10-minute drive to Westfield Plenty Valley Shopping Centre and Pacific Epping.

 Mernda Junction Shopping Centre opened in February 2019, and is located on the corner of Plenty Road and Bridge Inn Road.
-It features a Coles supermarket, Chemist Warehouse, as well as 15 specialty shops, cafes/restaurants and services.
-A Bunnings Warehouse opened on Plenty Road alongside an McDonald's and Hungry Jack's in June 2019.

-The superior Mernda Town Centre Woolworths led shopping centre opened on 27 October 2022.
+The Mernda Town Centre Woolworths led shopping centre opened on 27 October 2022.

 The Mernda Villages post office is located on Mernda Village Drive.